andyforceno/paperwork-sublime/README.md

 ### To use:
 1. Copy the paperwork folder to your ST3-config-folder/Packages/
 2. Edit paperwork.sublime-settings to fill in your username, password, domain, specify http or https for protocol, and yes or no for panel_save
+3. Copy paperwork.sublime-settings to ST3-config-folder/Packages/User/
-3. Open the command palette in Sublime Text 3 and enter 'paperwork' to see the menu options
+4. Open the command palette in Sublime Text 3 and enter 'paperwork' to see the menu options

 I recommend saving a new note and editing it a few times, comparing it to what you see on the Android app or the web interface, before editing and saving an existing note.